n00b7/More-Ores/README.md

 2. download minecraft from here (minecraft.net/download) and make sure to lauch 1.7.10
 3. download forge and run .jar file download here (http://files.minecraftforge.net/maven/net/minecraftforge/forge/1.7.10-10.13.4.1614-1.7.10/forge-1.7.10-10.13.4.1614-1.7.10-installer.jar) and then click install client
 4. go to your minecraft directory by default %appdata%/.minecraft then create folder(if not there) and name it mods
-5. go in the mods folder and if you use multiple versions of forge make a new folder in c:/temp named 1.7.10
+5. go in the mods folder and if you use multiple versions of forge make a new folder in the mods folder named 1.7.10
-6. put the .jar file named more-ores-alpha-2.1(here:https://github.com/n00b7/More-Ores/releases/download/alpha-2.0/more-ores-alpha.2.1.jar ) in the 1.7.10 folder
+6. put the .jar file named more-ores-alpha-2.1(here:https://github.com/n00b7/More-Ores/releases/download/alpha-2.0/more-ores-alpha.2.1.jar ) in the 1.7.10 or mods folder
 7. run the client
 # instuctions for setting up